 When Peter Schiff spoke at my first Passport to Freedom conference, he and I discussed that we both believe buying standardized gold bullion coins from national mints is the best way to invest in gold.

 That means Canadian Maple Leafs, Austrian Philharmonics, and, if you insist, American Eagles.

-Gold and silver “rounds” with skulls or bayonets on them, treasure from ancient shipwrecks, as well as nostalgic “pre-1933” gold coins are all extremely overpriced ways to buy gold.
+Gold and silver “rounds” with skulls or bayonets on them, the treasure from ancient shipwrecks, as well as nostalgic “pre-1933” gold coins are all extremely overpriced ways to buy gold.
 They are also far less liquid.

 Buying some specialty round from a designer means you’ll pay a higher spread for the pleasure of looking at a skull on the back of your gold coins.
 Likewise, if you’re planning to internationalize your gold at some point, no gold dealer in Hong Kong or Singapore will want some piece of gold with a skull.